 Well, having taught in a university that has an overwhelming number of working-class students, I can tell you it matters.
 First, and perhaps most straight forward, it is an issue of representation.
 It is important for students to know that it is possible for them to go on to have a career in academia.
 We need people to teach from a situated and research led experience.
 That is from the point of view of being working-class and from the point of view of someone who has conducted quality research that informs the theoretical frameworks on the working-class experience.
 Especially so in sociology, anthropology, and cognate disciplines.

 Second, I think we need working-class teachers to help working-class students grapple with difficult texts, particularly when they analyse their realities.
 I have a distinct memory of reading Oscar Lewis’ ‘cultures of poverty’ and feeling uncomfortable due to my own experience of poverty, and on the other hand reading Karl Marx and feeling empowered.
-I would have loved to have connected with teachers about why this was at the time.
+It would have been helpful to have had the opportunity to discuss this with my tutors whilst studying my undergraduate degree.

 It is important to note that being working-class is a diverse experience.
 The working-class are not a monolith.
 We have different intersectional experiences, from race to gender to orientation and physical abilities.
 We need all forms of representation.
 I have only touched on a few issues here.
 If you are reading this and you can relate / want to join a network of working scholars there are some great networks out there.
 Here's a few I have come across recently